sielerjm/michaelsieler/AboutMe.rst

 What do you do now?
 -------------------

 I'm in my third year of my Ph.D program.
-I study how environmental factors (diet, pollutants, pathogens, etc.) impact the gut microbiome to influence host health using the zebrafish model organism.
+My research focuses on how environmental factors (diet, pollutants, pathogens, etc.) impact the gut microbiome to influence host health using the zebrafish model organism.

 What is this site for?